mmfrenkel/encrypted-file-store/README.md

 $ sudo apt install build-essential
 ```

-Additionally, `gdb` and `valgrind` where installed and used for debugging and to check for memory leaks, respectively:
+Additionally, `gdb` and `valgrind` were installed and used for debugging and to check for memory leaks, respectively:
 ```
 $ sudo apt install gdb
 $ sudo apt install valgrind